Measurable bounded cohomology of measured groupoids: Introduction

 Moving on in our investigation we obtain an exponential law which allows us to relate the measurable bounded cohomology of a semidirect groupoid $\calG=G \ltimes X$ with the usual continuous bounded cohomology of $G$ with twisted coefficients.
-A technical assumption required for $X$ is its \emph{regularity}, namely the continuity of the induced $G$-action on the function space $\mathrm{L}^1(X)$ (Definition \ref{definition_regular_space}).

-\begin{intro_thm} Let $G$ be a locally compact group, let $X$ be a regular $G$-space and denote by $\calG=G\ltimes X$ the associated measured semidirect groupoid.
+\begin{intro_thm} Let $G$ be a locally compact second countable group, let $X$ be a Lebesgue $G$-space and denote by $\calG=G\ltimes X$ the associated measured semidirect groupoid.
 If $E$ is a measurable coefficient $\calG$-module we have canonical isometric isomorphisms

 where the right-hand side denotes the continuous bounded cohomology of $G$ with coefficient in $\Linfw(X,E)$. \end{intro_thm}

 Notice that the $G$-action on $\Linfw(X,E)$ is induced by the structure of coefficient $\calG$-module of $E$.
 The usual exponential law for essentially bounded weak$^*$ measurable functions and the possibility to compute the twisted continuous bounded cohomology of $G$ via the $G$-invariants of the resolution $\Linfw(G^\bullet,\Linfw(X,E))$ enable us to write an explicit isomorphism at the level of cochains.